VictorPerezAsuaje/100-days-of-scss/README.md

 ## 🤘 Acknoledgements

-I'm not really sure which links I will finally use, but by now, this is the ones that I could use:
+I'm not really sure which links I will finally use, but by now, these are the ones that I could use:
 1. https://100dayscss.com/
 2. https://codier.io/
 3. https://moeminm.github.io/goodcode/